Deep Sea Mining Sediment Plume Calculator

 | 81-100 | Severe regional impact expected |

-This calculator makes several strong simplifying assumptions.
+This deep sea mining plume calculator makes several strong simplifying assumptions.
 It treats the plume footprint as circular, assumes a steady current, and uses one representative settling velocity rather than a full particle-size distribution.
 In reality, disturbed sediment contains a mix of grain sizes and densities.
 Some grains settle rapidly, some aggregate into larger flocs, and some fine particles can remain suspended for very long periods.
 The deep ocean is also not motionless between the source and the seabed; turbulence, eddies, and boundary-layer effects can all change the path and thickness of the plume.

 The model also treats the release rate as constant and the water column as if a particle simply travels through depth before settling.
 That is a useful teaching approximation, but actual mining systems may generate near-bottom plumes, midwater discharge plumes, or intermittent bursts linked to equipment operation.
 Seafloor topography can channel currents, and biologically sensitive areas may lie in one direction rather than evenly around the source.
 For those reasons, a regulatory environmental impact assessment would normally require more site-specific transport modeling and field validation than any compact web calculator can provide.